tfmake/tfmake/README.md

 tfmake init
 ```

-Sometimes, a requirement arises to ignore some modules inside a project.
-The option `-i|--ignore` supports it, by passing  a space separated list of modules.
+Sometimes, a requirement arises to exclude some modules inside a project.
+The option `--exclude` supports it, by passing  a space separated list of modules.

 ```
 tfmake init -i "X Y Z"